logosamuel02/LaLigaWiki_web_scrapping_app/README.md

 # LaLigaWiki_web_scrapping_app

-Team work developed in 2022
+Teamwork developed in the second year of the data science degree, in 2022